 CBM records was a US label based on the east coast who began well enough producing albums from their own original tape sources (eg.'Tampa') but soon became content with merely copying releases by other bootleg labels.
 The quality of their product also took a slide and their albums in terms of presentation and their actual vinyl pressings were notoriously poor.
 Many of the pressings did improve however, when they started to use a pressing plant in Fort Wayne Indiana around 1978, the time they introduced the Instant Analysis, Godzilla and King Kong labels.
 They were also responsible for releases on the Shalom, Carnaby, I.P.F Records and Wisconsin Cheese labels.

-K&S was a label started by Kurt Glemser (who started the original 'Hot Wacks' bootleg guide primarily by copying the entries in John Wizardo’s notebook of his private collection), operating out of Canada they released a mixture of their own original titles and re-issues of other labels bootlegs, normally re-pressing them from the original plates in small runs on coloured vinyl.
+K&S was a label started by Kurt Glemser operating out of Canada they released a mixture of their own original titles and re-issues of other labels bootlegs, normally re-pressing them from the original plates in small runs on coloured vinyl.
+Kurt published two little known bootleg discographies - "Bootlegs" (March, 1973) and "Underground Sounds" (October, 1974).
+Both had a limited printing of only 300 copies.
+The later publication had over 70 pages of bootleg listings.

 Bootleg label from Luxemburg, all releases on this label should be considered unofficial.
-Active in the late 80´s, early 90´s.
+Active in the late 80īs, early 90īs.

 Italian bootleg label, active in the early 1990's.